 Over time and practice, we may find the grip of fear, hate, betrayal, rage, apathy – loosen.
 This grip of pain on our hearts changing allows for each other and the relationship to heal.
 When each person in the relationship has an opportunity to regain a balance of a voice, power, trust, love, changed behavior, and connection, it allows a balanced foundation for thriving and sharing life.

-The heart of this re-balancing relies on communication and choice.
+The heart of this re-balancing relies on awareness, communication, and choice.
 The two people in the relationship need to choose to either lean in or out of the relationship eventually.
-Leaning in involves communicating in a way that breaks down the barriers they have created or that have landed on them, to forge a new reality and a new relationship, or drastically changes or ends the relationship.
-This means also choosing transparency, authenticity, honesty and a willingness to exercise empathy—and even compassion—with one another when deeply hurt and in low trust.
+Leaning in involves communicating in a way that breaks down the barriers they have created or that have landed on them, forges a new reality and a new relationship, or drastically changes or ends the relationship.
+This means also choosing transparency, authenticity, honesty, and a wise, aware willingness to exercise empathy—and even compassion—with one another when deeply hurt and in low trust.

-If you find yourself struggling with your relationships—at home, in your family, with your friends or at work—taking a step back may help you.
+If you find yourself struggling with your relationships—at home, in your family, with your friends, or at work—taking a step back may help you.
 This broadening of our perspective through talking in therapy, writing, or other exercises may soften the fear, anger, loss, or frustration we feel so intensely and open us to listening to a painful message about a lack of balance.